I had someone ask if it was necessary to run a criminal background check on all volunteers.

 Businesses have long done background checks on employees to ensure an understanding of the person they are hiring.

-This has been commonplace for decades because businesses know that hiring an employee with a questionable past can become a challenging management problem.
+This has been commonplace for decades because businesses know hiring an employee with a questionable past can become a challenging management problem.

 For instance, if a person has been convicted of fraud, a business may not be interested in hiring them for an open accounting position.